IvanDLar/MOVU-Docs/wiki/User Stories.md

 **Validation:**

-salesmans will be able to see all their sales on a dedicated screen and the status of those sales.
+Salesmen will be able to see all their sales on a dedicated screen and the status of those sales.

 1. Cards for all sales associated with the vendor
 2. All cards will have information about the sale and the current status of it.